pixl8/preside-ext-google-analytics-measurement-protocol/README.md

 /?event=analytics.triggerEvent&method=addEvent&category=Test%20Category&action=Trigger%20Event%20Action&label=Custom%20Event%20Triggered%20Label

 ## Debugging
-If you're working on implementing this extension into your application and wish to see the generated JSON, you can enable `debugMode` in the `Config.cfc`
+If you're working on implementing this extension into your application and wish to see the generated URL encoded string that has been generated, you can enable `debugMode` in the `Config.cfc`

 ```java
 settings.analytics.debugMode = true; // Default is false
 ```

+The output is sent to the standard output stream which normally is available in your Lucee `/lucee/logs/server.out.txt` file

+Simply search / grep for the prefix:
+`[INFO ] runwar.context: Preside System Output (rcpath) [2020-10-27 09:30:37]: Analytics payload:`

 ### Example JSON output
 ```javascript